top of page

 If you’re earning less than £183 a week but are under 25, or you’re an apprentice, you may still be eligible.

-You will need to apply online yourself for this funding at www.childcarechoices.gov.uk
+You will need to apply online yourself for this funding at: https://beststartinlife.gov.uk/childcare-early-years-education/ or search for Best Start In Life

 You will be given a code to verify your eligibility.
 Once you have this code and you have completed our funding claim form, which gives us consent to claim, we can process this.
-This funding starts from the term after the child's third birthday.
 The cut-off date for applications for the following terms are strictly: 31st August, 31st January and 31st March.

-From September 2025, the extended 30-hour funding for working families will be available for children aged over 9 months.
+From September 2025, the extended 30-hour funding for working families was available for children aged over 9 months.

 Not working but have a 2 year old?